lmarcelocc/raspberry-pi-openvpn/README.md

 # OpenVPN check connection

-Script to test an OPENVPN connection on a Raspberry Pi Device
+Script to test an OPENVPN connection on a Raspberry Pi Device.
+It will check, periodically, if the tun0 exists and if it can get an valid IP address.

+If you have more tunnels or different names, be sure to fork this proejct and update the script to your needs.

 # Requirements

-- Git: `sudo apt-get install git`
+- Git: `sudo apt-get install git` on your Raspberry Pi Device.

 # Installation